Social Security Administration Benefits For Those In Need

 You will not receive disability benefits if you have a partial disability or short-term disability.
-So before you go looking online for a “SSA Office Near Me,” make sure you understand your disability.
+So before you go looking online for a “Social Security Near Me,” make sure you understand your disability.
 A top social security attorney can help.
 Once you have received help, it’s time to apply to the right program for you.

 Social Security Disability And Supplemental Security Income

 The Social Security Disability insurance (SSDI) program is for individuals who are disabled and mostly unable to work.
 This program delivers monthly benefits based on your previous work history.
 You must have worked both recently, and frequently, enough to meet the SSA’s requirements.

 The SSA calculates your work history based on “work credits.”

 Before you call your local Social Security Disability Phone Number, be sure to have an idea of your number of work credits.
 If you have barely worked, you have barely paid into social security.
 This means you will likely be denied SSDI benefits.

 Most people must have 40 work credits, with half of them obtained in the last decade before becoming disabled.
 Generally, the younger the applicant, the fewer work credits required.

 Applicants can receive up to four credits per year.
 In 2019, each work credit corresponds to $1,360 of earnings.
 Search online for Social Security Near Me to obtain more information about these requirements.

 Whereas SSDI is for people who have worked, Supplemental Security Income (SSI) does not require a work history.
 SSI delivers monthly payments to recipients of limited means.
 In other words, applicants must be able to prove low income and reduced resources.